ddaniel2137/compartmental_modelling/epidemics_mds/3 Host factors.md

 This example illustrates how we can gain insights from very complex models.
 Transmission networks are particularly important for STIs and for contact tracing in the initial phases of an outbreak.
 The $\mathbf{b}$ matrix we obtained can be used to parameterize any of the compartmental models we have discussed previously, with highly granular and individualized data.

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder / ch03/ contact_ waifw.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch03/contact_waifw.

 The calculation of a mixing matrix with hundreds of classes illustrates a profound point about computational methods: for large problem sizes that would be difficult to